brendancer/ECommerce-TheBackend/README.md

   ## *Installation Instructions* <a name="installation"></a>

   Run npm install.
 Then seed the database by running npm run seed.

+  ## *Usage Instructions* <a name="usage"></a>

   To start the server run npm start.
 I used MySql workbench to view my tables in the ecommerce_db, and Insomnia to test the routes.

-  ## *Usage Instructions* <a name="usage"></a>

-  copy

   ## *License*